Going on Gluten-Free Diet for Seniors with Celiac Disease

 The Type of Grain Is Important

-You should avoid all food products made from wheat, for example barley, rye, triticale, farina, graham flour, and drum.
+You should avoid all foods made from wheat, such as barley, rye, triticale, farina, graham flour, and drum.

 – Corn flour does not contain gluten, but you should be aware that corn flour can become contaminated with wheat flour during manufacturing and processing foods.

 – Consume oat.
 This valuable grain is also gluten-free and has several other beneficial health effects.
-You can safely eat oats as long as they are not contaminated with wheat flour during processing.
+You can safely eat oats if they are not contaminated with wheat flour during processing.

 Read Food Labels: Hidden Gluten

-It would be best if you also avoided emulsifiers, dextrin, mono-di-glycerides, seasoning, and caramel colours since they may contain gluten.
+It would be best to avoid emulsifiers, dextrin, mono-di-glycerides, seasoning, and caramel colours since they may contain gluten.

 |Foods and grains people with celiac disease should and should not eat|